I characterize myself as a feminist that embraces her feminism.

 I realize I am the nerve center of my household, and I like having a version of myself that isn’t represented just by my family and the success of my children, my husband, or the health of elders in the family.
 I like that I am celebrated as a successful executive, and I bring that happiness back to my household and, by the same measure, take the harmony of my household back to work.
 The balance of yin and yang, the masculine and the feminine.

-Employers and governments have made this an issue that is front and center.
+Employers and governments continue to make this an issue that is front and center.
 But in all of this, women have to play an important role.
 No one is going to solve this for us unless we choose to for ourselves and play to our strengths, celebrate them, and commit to realizing we are different and our responsibilities are different.
 There is no need to be diffident — talk about it, bring attention to it, and drive respect to these differences — at home, at work, in society.
 Most importantly, do so with men, in addition to the women in your lives.

 This International Women’s Day, I will be celebrating everything that it means to be feminine and focusing on creating change in humanity towards inclusivity and equality, regardless of gender.
 My purpose is to bring back the feminine in all of us, knowing that this solution-driven focus will naturally and effortlessly ensure the empowerment of women and, ultimately, of everyone.